darknecrocities/EcoCycle/README.md

 - Rankings updated based on user participation and sustainable practices
 - Display of user rankings with usernames and total EcoCoins

+### Social Sharing
+- Users can generate shareable links for their achievements
+- Shareable leaderboard status and personal milestones
+- Links display achievement details and user progress